emanuelefalbo/Classical-MD/README.md

 # classical-MD
-Small engine to perform classical MD
+This repository contains a small code to perform classical MD.
+The code is proframmed in FORTRAN95